 The following is a selected and annotated list of books written by people who have spoken at ICSA conferences.
+Views expressed in books are those of the author(s) and are not necessarily shared, endorsed, or recommended by ICSA or any of its directors, staff, or advisers.

 Adult Children of Parental Alienation Syndrome: Breaking the Ties that Bind.
 Amy J. L. Baker